YehudaKremer/msix/README.md

 you can find those values in your windows store [dashboard](https://partner.microsoft.com/dashboard) (`Product` > `Product identity`).

 For more information about publish to the Windows Store see: [How to publish your MSIX package to the Microsoft Store](https://www.advancedinstaller.com/msix-publish-microsoft-store.html)

-## :black_nib: Signing Options
-The created installer file (.msix) is automatically sign with default **test** certificate. for publishing, the Windows Store will automatically sign it for you.

-If you need, you can use your own certificate using the configuration fields:`certificate_path, certificate_password, publisher` or `signtool_options`

 ## :file_folder: .dll Files And Assets (FFI Library)
 To include your *.dll* and other third party assets in your msix installer, you can use the configuration field: `assets_directory_path`: